Meet The Artist

 (This is me back when I used a tiny bedroom as my studio)

-Each piece is made by hand using a blend of techniques ~ soldering, electroforming, oxidizing, grinding, and polishing ~ until it feels like something ancient and alive.
-Electroforming, my favorite form of alchemy, uses copper, chemistry, and electricity to grow metal onto organic shapes over 24–48 hours.
+Each piece is made by hand using a blend of techniques ~ designing, sculpting, soldering, electroforming, oxidizing, grinding, and polishing ~ until it feels like something ancient and alive.
+Electroforming uses copper, chemistry, and electricity to grow metal onto my creations over several days.
 It’s a slow, finicky process, but that’s part of the magic.

-Since 2009, I’ve been building these wearable & collectible worlds in my Cincinnati studio.
-The goal is simple: to create pieces that spark connection and bring joy, because when someone carries that joy with them, I get to feel it too.
+Since 2009, I've been building these wearable & collectible worlds in my midwest studio.
+The goal is simple: to create pieces that spark connection and joy, because when that energy transfers and spreads, everyone benefits.